>“Deliberate fake news that tries to cloud the judgment of sovereign people who make policies is an enemy of democracy”.

 Much of the developed world seems to be abandoning evidence-based policy and liberal economics in favor of Latin American-style populism.

-cupofchupachups | 49 minutes ago
+cupofchupachups | a month ago

 Why not both?